-Papua New Guinea PM warns Opposition not to 'play politics' with China visit | Politics
+Papua New Guinea PM warns opposition not to 'play politics' with China visit | Politics

 In a letter to other Pacific leaders last month, the Federated States of Micronesia warned a multilateral pact with China could bring a "Cold War" to the region.
 In a virtual meeting with his Federated States of Micronesia counterpart on Thursday, Wang said China wasn't expanding its military into the Pacific but focusing on economic development.

-"The facts over nearly half a century have proved that the exchanges between China and (Pacific island countries) did not and will not affect regional security and stability," he said, according to a Chinese foreign ministry statement on Friday.
+"The facts over nearly half a century have proved that the exchanges between China and (Pacific island countries) did not and will not affect regional security and stability," he said, according to a foreign ministry statement on Friday.
+Wang is expected to travel to East Timor later on Friday to sign bilateral agreements on health, agriculture, media, and economic cooperation, according to East Timor's foreign ministry.

+In Dili, he will also meet with newly elected president Jose Ramos-Horta who has advocated for a stronger relationship between the two nations.
 'FRIENDS TO ALL'

 Administered by Australia until 1975 and its nearest neighbor, Papua New Guinea is strategically positioned and rich in resources but largely undeveloped.
 Papua New Guinea had a foreign policy of "friends to all and enemies to none", Prime Minister Marape said in a statement.